sobolevn/git-secret/man/man1/git-secret-init.1.md

 Until repository is initialized with `git secret init`, all other `git-secret` commands are unavailable.

 If a `.gitsecret` directory already exists, `git-secret-init` exits without making any changes.
+Otherwise,

+* `.gitignore` is modified to ignore `git-secret`'s `random_seed_file`,
+and to not ignore `.secret` files,

-Otherwise, a .gitsecret directory is created with appropriate sub-directories, and patterns to ignore `git-secret`'s `random_seed_file` and not ignore `.secret` files are added to `.gitignore`.
+* a .gitsecret directory is created with the sub-directories /keys and /paths,

+* The `.gitsecret/keys` subdirectory permissions are set to 700 to make gnupg happy.

 (See [git-secret(7)](https://git-secret.io/git-secret) for information about renaming the .gitsecret folder with the `SECRETS_DIR` environment variable, and changing the extension `git-secret` uses for secret files